JabRef/jabref/docs/decisions/0038-use-entryId-for-bibentries.md

 ---
-title: Use System.identityHashCode for BibEntry at indexing
+title: Use BibEntry.getId for BibEntry at indexing
 nav_order: 38
 parent: Decision Records
 ---

 <!-- markdownlint-disable-next-line MD025 -->
-# Use `System.identityHashCode` for BibEntries at Indexing
+# Use `BibEntry.getId` for BibEntries at Indexing

 ## Context and Problem Statement